“Til death do we split the check”

-From combing finances prematurely to indefinitely splitting the check – we walk you through a healthy way of approaching finances as a couple.
-Maintaining what is “Yours” and what is “Mine” until it becomes “Ours”
+From combing finances prematurely to indefinitely splitting the check – we walk you through a healthy way of navigating finances as a couple.
+Maintaining what is “Yours” and what is “Mine” until it becomes “Ours”.

-Being honest with yourself and your significant other about finances is difficult and can make you feel anxious and vulnerable in many ways.
+Being honest with yourself and your significant other about finances is difficult.
+It can make you feel anxious and vulnerable in many ways.
 However, consistent and honest conversations about your financial life is important for any healthy romantic relationship.
-So whether you have been together for 20 days or 20 years, communicating your financial circumstances, boundaries and goals is a must.
+Whether you have been together for 20 days or 20 years, communicating about your financial circumstances, boundaries and goals is a must.

 Believe it or not, the financial conversation in a relationship starts on the very first date.
 Starting with the car you drive, the clothes you wear and the restaurants you choose.